Legal Citations Assistant

 Cite after text: LCA will convert footnote citations to after text citations.

-Footnote format: changing the font style and size of footnotes in bulk.
+Footnote format: Users can change the font style and size of footnotes in bulk.

-Print bibliography: print the bibliography of current cited references at the position of the cursor.
+Print bibliography: A bibliography of current cited references will be printed at the position of the cursor.

-Remove hyperlinks: remove all LCA program recognisable hyperlinks from the footnotes.
+Remove hyperlinks: All LCA recognisable hyperlinks will be removed from the footnotes.
 A user might want to remove the LCA recognizable hyperlinks at the end of writing a document so that any manual edits that need to be included in the footnote citations may be accomplished without LCA overwriting said edits.
-Keep in mind, however, that once the hyperlinks are removed, LCA will no longer be able to edit the citations according to any changes within the document.
+Keep in mind, however, that once the hyperlinks are removed, LCA will no longer be able to edit the citations.

 Turn auto refresh on/off: As of November 19, 2019, LCA starts with the auto refresh function turned off.
-This means that clicking the double quote button will only insert your citation at the position of the courser without editing in proper parallel citations.
+This means that clicking the double quote button will insert your citation at the position of the courser without editing in proper parallel citations.
 This helps reduce errors on computers with slow processors or on documents with many footnotes.
-Manually click the refresh button will make LCA to edit the footnotes with proper parallel citations.
-Note also that when you insert a citation for the first time from the floating references table, you will have to click the refresh button for the reference to appear in one of the supported references tables.
+Users will have to manually click the refresh button to make LCA edit the footnotes with proper parallel citations.
+Note also that when you insert a citation for the first time from the floating references table, you will have to click the refresh button for the reference to appear in the table of authorities.

-Turn highlight on/off: highlight all LCA program recognisable hyperlinks in red font colour (or remove highlighting).
-Highlighting the LCA program recognizable hyperlinks can be a handy tool when users are unsure which citations where manually inserted and which where inserted by LCA.
+Turn highlight on/off: Highlight all LCA recognisable hyperlinks in red font colour (or remove highlighting).
+Highlighting the LCA recognizable hyperlinks can be a handy tool when users are unsure which citations where manually inserted and which where inserted by LCA.
 The highlighter can guide the user where to edit text that will not be overwritten by LCA editing.

 TIP: Use LCA's additional features to format footnotes in bulk and to double check which references are LCA recognizable.